OXJAM BEESTON TAKEOVER DAY Saturday October 19th. cannot happen without volunteers - find out how you can help here

 WHAT DO VOLUNTEERS GET ASKED TO DO?

-- Venue Management – This is all about ensuring all the different activities go to plan at your venue, however large or small.
+• Venue Management – This is all about ensuring all the different activities go to plan at your venue, however large or small.
 It’s vital to liaise with the venue owner or landlord and the sound engineer to ensure all the artists get to perform at their allotted time.
-You’ll also need to ensure the “Oxjammers” get welcomed, ensure they have tickets at evening events, and make sure everyone remembers it’s a fundraising event.
-You may need to get on the microphone yourself to keep the everyone up to date, and you’ll be in contact with the Hub Project Team and with the event security team to ensure everything runs smoothly.
-In larger venues we also need venue assistants to support to the venue manager to ensure “Oxjammers” are catered for and that raffle tickets and donations are regularly promoted.
-A great opportunity to team up with a friend for the event!
+You’ll also need to ensure the “Oxjammers” get welcomed, ensure they have tickets at evening events, and make sure everyone remembers that it’s all about raising funds for OXFAM.
+So, you may need to get on the microphone yourself to keep the everyone up to date.
+You’ll also need to be in contact with the Hub Project Team and with the event security team to ensure everything runs smoothly.
+In larger venues we also need venue assistants to support the venue manager to ensure “Oxjammers” are catered for, so it’ll be a great opportunity to team up with a friend for the event!

-- Kiosk staff – This really important job during the day and the evening involves selling wristbands, exchanging tickets the on line purchases for wristbands, giving out programmes, monitoring cash.
-There will be a number of these active through the event
+• Kiosk staff – This really important job during the day and the evening involves selling wristbands, exchanging paper tickets or online purchases for wristbands, giving out programmes, monitoring cash or processing card payments (training will be provided).
+There will be a number of kiosks in different parts of Beeston throughout the day.
+These will be close to some of the venues; so once again you can team up with a friend.

-- Sound Managers - Ideally, sound managers have some experience in running a sound booth, to the extent that you can work from the technical rider of the artists, which will be provided by the production coordinator at every venue.
-It would be ideal if you could bring along a small PA.
+• Sound Managers – Ideally, sound managers have some experience in running a sound booth, to the extent that you can work from the technical rider of the artists, which will be provided by the production coordinator at every venue.

-NONE of the volunteers needs to be a security guard – we hire experienced security team to cover that.
+NONE of the volunteers needs to act as a security guard – we hire experienced security team to cover that.
+If you're interested and would like to know more about any of these roles, please contact us

 WHAT SKILLS DO VOLUNTEERS NEED?